Ziqian-xia/starter-hugo-research-group/content/home/welcome.md

 <br>

-**Behavioural Intervention Tool** is a wrapped package designed to help policy makers to do Nudges/Intervention efficiently.
+**Strategy Helper** and **Effect Predictor** are wrapped packages designed to help policy makers to do Nudges/Intervention efficiently.